Ardtor/100daysofcode/README.md

 # 100daysofcode
-100 days of code - I'm a noob
+100 days of code - Python Edition - I'm a noob doing a course on Udemy